The Important Information

 We offer premium quality choose and cut Christmas trees.

-We are open 10am - 4pm, Thanksgiving day, Black Friday, and every Saturday and Sunday until Christmas.
+We are open 10am - 4pm, every Saturday and Sunday after Thanksgiving until Christmas.

 What to Expect

-Park your car in the parking lot, not on the road.
+Please park your car in the parking lot, not along the road.
 Then walk across the street, through the gate, and into the field.
-Consider parking towards the back of the lot as there may be mud in the most used front of the lot.

 Wear appropriate clothing for cold weather including coats, hats, gloves, and footwear.
 No high heels.
 Imagine you will go walk through the woods for an hour in the winter.
 Bring work gloves since you will carry your tree.

-We have saws so, for everyone's safety, please leave your cutting devices at home.
+No customer saws are permitted.
 One of our staff will cut your tree or you may help if you would like.
 Cutting down your Christmas tree is great fun for the kids.

-Selecting your tree will take a while and we close at 4pm sharp since it gets dark rapidly.
+Selecting your tree may take a while and we close at 4pm sharp since it gets dark rapidly.
 Please allow enough time to enjoy the experience.

 A port-a-potty is available.